 EGYPTIAN TRAVEL ADVICE FOR PHOTOGRAPHERS

 Apologies for not making any galleries to date but my best material is viewable on Alamy.com or Crooktree.com.
 I felt that anyone planning a trip to Egypt might benefit from my recent experiences during MAY 2005 & October 2007, my last visit to Egypt.
-The latest trip was to Minya and Fayoum areas, so off the beaten track, less tourist friendly e.g. in quality of hotels in Minya and lacking in services such as postcards and stamps.
+I would not wish to offer an opinion about the situation in 2017 especially for those wanting to take extensive photography like myself.
+The last trip in 2007 was to Minya and Fayoum areas, so off the beaten track, less tourist friendly e.g. in quality of hotels in Minya and lacking in services such as postcards and stamps.
 Toilets on the trains (First Class) were a disgrace so be warned and a lot of rough road journeys including climbing to main rock cut tombs but the tomb paintings at Bani Hasan a wow although no photographs allowed.

 I would suggest from my limited knowledge now that there is still an outright ban on all photography in the Museums (Cairo & Luxor) except for the Nubian in Aswan (no flash) and in the new delightful Saqqara Museum at the new ticket office but be warned the lighting in it is extremely low so that it is even a struggle with ISO1600 settings on film or camera.
 This ban also applies in the new small Museum at the Temple of Merneptah on the Luxor West Bank.
 Interior photography is now banned in the tombs of the West Bank in Luxor - Valley Tombs and Tombs of the Nobles, inside the Great Pyramid at Giza [not sure about the others but suspect also in place] and the Temple of Abu Simbel.
 If you want a pleasant, interesting sites for photography try the Temple of Seti 1or the Medinet Habu on the Luxor West bank.
 Plenty of reliefs, some coloured and stacks of natural light.
 Amarna Northern tombs allowed non-flash photography but Bani Hasan refused, as did Temple of Pitosiris at Tuna el-Gebal, where plenty of natural light and flash not needed.
 In the case at Temple of Ramasses 11 at Abydos - most coloured reliefs in bright sunlight and no restrictions.